Asymmetric warfare: Definition and differences

-Asymmetric conflicts include both interstate and civil wars, and over the past two hundred years have generally been won by strong actors.
+Asymmetric conflicts include interstate and civil wars, and over the past two hundred years, have generally been won by strong actors.
 Since 1950, however, weak actors have won the majority of asymmetric conflicts.
+In asymmetric conflicts conflict escalation can be rational for one side.

 Strategic basis

-In most conventional warfare, the belligerents deploy forces of a similar type and the outcome can be predicted by the quantity or quality of the opposing forces, for example better command and control of their forces (c2).
-There are times where this is the case and conventional forces are not easily compared, making it difficult for opposing sides to engage.
+In most conventional warfare, the belligerents deploy forces of a similar type, and the outcome can be predicted by the quantity or quality of the opposing forces, for example, better command and control of theirs (c2).
+There are times when this is the case, and conventional forces are not easily compared, making it difficult for opposing sides to engage.
 An example of this is the standoff between the continental land forces of the French Army and the maritime forces of the United Kingdom's Royal Navy during the French Revolutionary and Napoleonic Wars.
 In the words of Admiral Jervis during the campaigns of 1801, "I do not say, my Lords, that the French will not come.
 I say only they will not come by sea", and a confrontation that Napoleon Bonaparte described as that between the elephant and the whale.